rahulgoli88/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGMENT/README.md

 - Ensure correct UART baud rate (usually 9600 for GSM).
 - Store and verify EEPROM data using separate test code.

+**✅ Completion Indicator**
+- Once all components behave as expected and SMS commands function as designed, your project is complete.

+"All the best!"